 - Supervision of Higher Degree by Research Students

-Associate Professor Marc Broadbent's specialist areas of knowledge include nursing, emergency mental health triage, management of clients with a mental illness in the emergency department, aged care, learning and teaching.
+Associate Professor Marc Broadbent's specialist areas of knowledge include nursing, emergency mental health triage, management of vulnerable populations in the Emergency Department including the elderly and those with a mental illness, Learning and Teaching.